SharkUncle/deep-abyss/Gophish.md

 The environment is now configure, let's start a fake campaign on Gophish.

+Browse the Gophish web interface at the address specify in the log: https://0.0.0.0:3333 is the default.

 Change the password, on the admin panel.
+The password is generate automatically in the log when the container is run.

 Go to the 'Sending Profiles' and changes the parameter to match the postfix configuration.